vimalMK/BankingStatistics/README.md

 There are 17 test cases

 - INTEGRATION TESTING for controllers
-- SANITY TESTING for the https layer
+- SANITY TESTING for the http layer
 - SERVICE TESTING for service class